Table of contents

 Standards of practice and codes of ethics

-The HPA requires that a regulatory college must establish, maintain and enforce a code of ethics and standards of practice.
+The HPA requires that a regulatory college establish, maintain and enforce a code of ethics and standards of practice.
 These documents, which can be found on a regulatory college’s website, provide regulated health professions with a set of guidelines and principles to govern their professional behaviour and the provision of services.

 If a regulated health professional’s conduct does not meet the expectations included in these documents, they may be subject to professional discipline.